juliusjh/distribution_hints/README.md

 - Use setup.sh to create a virtual environment (under ``.env/``), install required python packages, and compile the rust files
 - Note that you need to source ``setup.sh``, i.e., ``source setup.sh``
 - Note that the size of the message (SZ_MSG) needs to be adapted in the rust code, which needs to be recompiled after changing it.

+## Campaign Script

+To quickly reproduce the figures (albeit without the final formatting present in the publication), the `genfigures.sh` script can be used:

+- run: `./genfigures.sh -f "3a 3b 3c 3d 4 6 7 8 9 10 11a 11b"`
+- output: general plotting info in `fig<N>.data`, PGF calls in `fig<N>.pgf`, standalone TeX file in `figure<N>.tex`

 ## Calls to reproduce Figures
 The following calls require tmux (see [https://github.com/tmux/tmux/wiki](https://github.com/tmux/tmux/wiki)).
 After calling them, use ``tmux attach`` to see the output of the calls.
 Results will be under ``results/``.